 PassTime, an industry leader in GPS Tracking and Automated Technology Solutions, began marketing the first industry Payment Assurance technology in 1997.
 At that time, 70-80% of the market was held by two payment assurance device companies, PassTime and On-Time.
 Within a year, PassTime began working on the industry’s first Payment Assurance consumer disclosures, in late 1998.

-PassTime, an industry leader in device compliance and device disclosure, has teamed with Hudson Cook, one of the nation’s most highly regarded law practices in the area of consumer financial services law, to create the first available training in payment assurance and GPS device compliance.
+As part of this commitment to compliance, and helping its customers stay informed about compliance, PassTime teamed with Hudson Cook, one of the nation’s most highly regarded law practices in the area of consumer financial services law, to create the first available training in payment assurance and GPS device compliance.

 PassTime has a full time compliance officer and CFPB Service Provider documentation.
-The April 2013 CFPB bulletin reiterated the Bureau’s expectation that supervised financial institutions have an effective process for managing the risks of service provider relationships.
+While the CFPB has gone through many changes since its inception in 2011, it is clear that the Bureau has an expectation that supervised financial institutions have an effective process for managing the risks of service provider relationships.

 GPS Device Best Practices: The Do's & Don't's

 - Do have written policies and procedures for the use of the devices, including (but not limited to) the bullet points listed below.